Disney's Beach Club Resort: Dining

-Disney's Beach Club Resort shares facilities with Disney's Yacht Club Resort and together features three full-service restaurants, a poolside counter-service restaurant, two marketplaces, and several bars and lounges.
-The main restaurant at the Beach Club is Cape May Cafe, which offers a New England style clambake buffet most nights for dinner and a traditional buffet daily for breakfast.
+Disney's Beach Club Resort shares facilities with Disney's Yacht Club Resort and together feature four full-service restaurants, a poolside counter-service restaurant, two marketplaces, and several bars and lounges.

+Cape May Cafe is the primary table service restaurant at Beach Club Resort.
+It is open for breakfast and dinner and offers a New England–style clambake buffet for dinner and a traditional buffet daily for breakfast.
 Disney characters stroll around the tables during breakfast and greet guests.
-At the Beach Club itself, guests can find: